IBM/lmctl/docs/what-is-new.md

 Don't worry, if you've got scripts using the old style, they will still work!
 (But they are deprecated, so refactor these when possible)

-Every entity in TNCO has been grouped by the actions allowed on them.
+Every entity in CP4NA has been grouped by the actions allowed on them.
 Check out the actions available:

 ```
 lmctl --help
 ```

-Pick an action and check the TNCO entities you can interact with:
+Pick an action and check the CP4NA entities you can interact with:

 ```
 lmctl get --help